drvinceknight/pfm/_sources/tools-for-mathematics/09-differential-equations/why/main.md

     return x * y, u
 ```

-We can pass this to `scipy.integrate.odeint` which is a tool that carries out
+You can pass this to `scipy.integrate.odeint` which is a tool that carries out
 numerical integration of differential equations.
 Note, that it is incapable of
 dealing with symbolic variables, thus an initial numeric value of $(u, y)$ is
 required.